Enhex/Deco/documentation.md

 #### Multi-line string

-Multi-line string can simply be described as a set of entries where each entry is a single line.
+Multi-line string can simply be described as a list of entries where each entry is a single line.
 Since newline is used as the entry delimiter there's no need to explicitly use it since text editors will already display each entry in a new line.

 For example: